The UK Phyto-V Covid Nutritional intervention Study

 .

-The UK Phyto-V Study – protocol summary
+The UK Phyto-V Study – Background

 On the 31 December 2019, the World Health Organization (WHO) was informed of a cluster of cases of pneumonia of unknown origin detected in Wuhan City, China.
 The infection spread to the rest of the world, and on the 11th of March 2020, the WHO declared that COVID-19 was a pandemic.